-I just finished reading “I Will Teach You to Be Rich” by Ramit Sethi and want to help you decide if it is the right book for you based on where you are in your financial journey.
+I just finished reading I Will Teach You to Be Rich by Ramit Sethi, and I want to help you decide if it is the right book for you based on where you are in your personal finance journey.

 This is not the book for you if you are an emotional spender or already have tried to stick to a budget without success.
-If you have a lot of debt and want support on getting out of debt this is probably not the book that will help you get out of debt.
-There are many other books out there like ‘The 30 Day Money Cleanse’ or ‘Total Money Makeover’ that are way more useful for that type of situation.
+If you have a lot of debt and want support on getting out of debt, this book will not help you get out of it.
+There are many other books out there like The 30 Day Money Cleanse or Total Money Makeover that are way more useful for that type of situation.

-I have learned to use credit cards responsibly (but that wasn’t always the case) so I did find this section helpful specifically because I learned about the Alliant credit card which has way better rewards than the credit card I have been using.
-Since reading the book I applied for the card and just got it this week.
+I have learned to use credit cards responsibly (but that wasn’t always the case) so I did find this section helpful, specifically because I learned about the Alliant credit card which has way better rewards than the credit card I have been using.
+Since reading the book, I applied for the card and just got it this week.
 I will be getting 3% cashback in the first year and 2% every year after that.

 - Scripts for talking to credit card companies and banks: This is one of the things I think most people will find extremely helpful.
 So many people get screwed over by bank fees and credit card fees.
 It is often possible to get many of these fees removed but it can feel intimidating to make the call to ask, not knowing what to say.
-If that is you, this book has word for word scripts for you, giving you the confidence you need to fight those darn fees.
+If that is you, this book has word-for-word scripts for you, giving you the confidence you need to fight those darn fees.

 - Why buying a house isn’t necessarily a good investment for everyone: Hearing this perspective is important.
 At the beginning of 2019, Brandon and I were working towards buying a house and we even got pre-approved for a loan.
 Then I started having health issues and we halted the process.
-We are both so glad that happened because after we sat down and looked at what we really wanted for our future we realized that it would be a better long term investment for us to invest our money right now rather than buy a house.
-Especially considering we live in a cheap rent-controlled apartment in a neighborhood that we love and would likely move out of if we bought a house.
+We are both so glad that happened because after we sat down and looked at what we really wanted for our future we realized that it would be a better long-term investment for us to invest our money right now, rather than buy a house.
+Especially considering we live in a cheap rent-controlled apartment in a neighborhood that we love and would likely move if we bought a house.

 - Debunking important misconceptions about taxes: There are a lot of misconceptions people have about taxes that are all debunked in this book.
-I was excited about this, even though it is a small thing because I have yet to read a finance book that discussed this topic in this depth.
+I was excited about this – even though it is a small thing – because I have yet to read a finance book that discussed this topic in this depth.

 There is a lot more to the book but these were some of the major things that stood out to me.
 If you have any questions about this book or other books leave them in the comments.